What Duties Does The Client Have Under The CDM Regulations 2015?

 If the client doesn’t appoint either a PD or PC, the duties of both will become the client’s by default, so it really is in the client’s best interest to surround themselves with suitably qualified professionals to help them through the process.

-The client doesn’t need to go through this all alone, and instead can bring in external advisors.
-A good source of competent advice would be a former CDM Coordinator.
-The CDM Coordinator can help with all of the pre-start information, and can help the client make sure they are asking the right questions of the right people.
+The client doesn’t need to go through this all alone, and instead can bring in external advisors who can help with all of the pre-start information, and can help the client make sure they are asking the right questions of the right people.